 Does Dodge’s warranty offer enough coverage for drivers?

 Whether you’re thinking about purchasing a new Dodge or you recently became an owner, it’s good to know what your Dodge warranty does and doesn’t cover.
-That way, you’re prepared before problems start to come up.
+That way, you’re prepared before problems start.

 In this article: